abdallaosman-gif/Accounts-Payable-KPIs/README.md

 ## 🧠 Summary & Insights

 - **On-Time Payments** decreased consistently over the quarter, going below target in March.
+Recommendation: to explore process simplification, so processing times keep up with increasing volumes.
-- **Average Days to Pay** trended downward, reflecting efficiency gains.
+- **Average Days to Pay** trended upward, reflecting efficiency drops.
-- **Rejected Payments** remained within acceptable thresholds.
+- **Rejected Payments** increased to above 1% in Q1, with insufficient funding being the main contributing factor.
+Collaboration with Treasury is recommended, to discover root causes.
-- Monthly analysis highlights early-quarter backlogs that were resolved by March.
+- Monthly analysis highlights increasing utilization of RTGS (payment method U), same-day payments.
+It's recommended to analyse further, if those vendors could be paid using more cost-effective methods, B (book payments) or N (ACH).

 ---